learn-co-curriculum/angular-event-directives-readme/README.md

 <input onclick="myFunction()" />
 ```

-These would all fire off of a function when a key was pressed inside of our input.
+These would all fire off a function when a key was pressed inside of our input.

 ## Angular's equivalent

-Instead, in Angular, we use the built-in `ng-click` directive, and pass in the function we want to be called.
+Instead, in Angular, we use the built-in `ng-click` directive and pass in the function we want to be called.

 ```html
 <input ng-click="vm.myFunction()" />